-Kicking a new small business into accelerated growth mode takes capital.
-And a lot of it.
-Although new small businesses do have options for business funding, it’s admittedly difficult to get a hold of the money you need to go big without a substantial financial track record.
-Some new small businesses also don’t want to take on too much debt early on, and would rather give up equity to small business investors.
+Kicking a new small business into accelerated growth mode takes capital, and a lot of it.
+Although new small businesses do have several options for financing their businesses, like business loans, it’s admittedly difficult to get a hold of the money you need to go big without a substantial financial track record.
+Some new small businesses also don’t want to take on too much debt financing early on, and would rather give up equity to small business investors—a process also known as equity financing.
 If you find yourself evaluating this, you’re probably wanting to know how to find investors for your small business.

 Luckily, the good news is that there are investors all over the country, looking for opportunities to fund worthy new businesses.
 According to findings from a recent national study conducted in conjunction with Wharton School at the University of Pennsylvania, 63% of angel investors live outside New York, Boston, and Silicon Valley.

-Maybe you’ve bootstrapped as far as you can, or are just curious about how to find investors.
+Maybe you’ve bootstrapped or self-financed your company as far as you can, or are just curious about how to find investors.
 We’ll go through important things to know as you start your search, how to find investors in your sector, and what to expect when you connect with them.

-When you’re trying to figure out how to find investors, you’ll quickly figure out that a good portion of investors often specialize in something.
+When you’re trying to figure out how to find investors, you’ll quickly figure out that a good portion of investors often specialize in certain types of business.
 That might mean businesses within a certain industry, a specific business model, or something else like financing underrepresented founders.

 Investing isn’t done out of the goodness of someone’s heart—it is, after all, an investment.
 Individuals who write checks are looking for returns, so they’ll be expecting something in exchange.
 Generally, that’s equity.
 So, small business investors understand that when putting their cash into early-stage businesses, they’re making what will likely be a several-year bet.
 But they usually are hoping for an exit of some sort so they can make some money, too.

 Many investors are former entrepreneurs themselves who can provide informed perspectives to business owners.
-But, as early-stage individuals writing relatively smaller checks, they’re not going to be immensely involved in your day to day.
+But, as early-stage individuals writing relatively smaller checks, they’re not going to be immensely involved in your day-to-day operations.
 However, they’ll be great conduits to bigger networks and resources down the line.

 As you seek out funding from small business investors, there are a few important definitions you should make sure you know: